DeCavalcante crime family: Early Elizabeth family

 In the city Elizabeth, New Jersey the Mafia faction was made up of mostly immigrants from Ribera, Sicily.
 The Mafia group was based out of the Peterstown section of Elizabeth.
 The earliest known boss the Elizabeth Mafia faction was Filippo "Big Phil" Amari.
 He was born in Ribera, Sicily and arrived in Elizabeth in the early 1920s.
 During Amari's time as boss he recruited Emmanuel Riggi, Louis "Fat Lou" LaRasso and Frank Majuri into his Mafia faction.
 Over the years Amari continued to grow in power and was recognized by US law enforcement as being heavily involved in extortion, labor racketeering, loansharking, and narcotics activities in Elizabeth and Newark.

-After fleeing Newark Stefano "Don Steven" Badami relocated in Orange, New Jersey.
+After fleeing Newark "Don Steven" Badami relocated in Orange, New Jersey.
 Badami continued operating a small Mafia group while working alongside other Mafia families.
-Badami was unsuccessful in taking over the Elizabeth Ribera Mafia faction because he was born in Corleone, Sicily and they didn't trust him.
-On March 31, 1955, Badami went to a restaurant in Newark and was murdered being stabbed 40 times.
-The police held Frank Monaco as a witness in the murder and he confirmed that he was the brother of Sam Monaco, a former associate to Badami who was murdered in 1931.
+Badami was unsuccessful in taking over the Elizabeth Ribera Mafia faction because he had been born in Corleone, Sicily.

+On March 31, 1955, Badami was murdered in a Newark restaurant, being stabbed 40 times.
+The police held Frank Monaco as a witness in the murder; he confirmed that he was the brother of Sam Monaco, a former associate of Badami who was murdered in 1931.

 In 1956, Nicholas "Nick" Delmore became boss after Amari retired and moved back to Sicily.
-Delmore was a longtime member of the Elizabeth faction, going back to the prohibition era when he owned the Maple Shade Inn in Berkeley Heights and worked with Abner Zwillman in some brewery operations.
-In September 1930, Delmore had been a fugitive, related to a gun permit and the murder of a federal dry agent.
-Delmore was arrested in 1933, and charged with murder, but he was later acquitted of murder at the end of the trail.
-In 1957, Delmore attended the infamous 1957 Apalachin Convention to represent the Elizabeth family of New Jersey, with his underboss Frank Majuri and capo Louis LaRasso.
+Delmore was a longtime member of the Elizabeth faction, going back to the Prohibition era, when he owned the Maple Shade Inn in Berkeley Heights and worked with Abner Zwillman in some brewery operations.

+In September 1930, Delmore became a fugitive following the killing of a federal Prohibition agent.
+Delmore was arrested in 1933 and charged with murder, but was later acquitted.
+In 1957 Delmore attended the infamous 1957 Apalachin Convention to represent the Elizabeth family of New Jersey, with his underboss Frank Majuri and capo Louis LaRasso.

 Delmore ran the Elizabeth family until the early 1960s, when he became ill.
 In 1964, Delmore died and his nephew Sam DeCavalcante was installed as new boss of the Elizabeth family.
 Under DeCavalcante's regime the Commission began to recognize the Elizabeth family as an autonomous crime family and officially recognized it as the "DeCavalcante crime family" of North Jersey.